IABTechLab/uid2docs/docs/guides/operator-guide-aws-marketplace.md

 ## UID2 Operator Error Codes

-The table below lists potential errors during a Private Operator's startup sequence.
+The following table lists errors that might occur during a Private Operator's startup sequence.

 :::note
-Only Private Operators versions released on and after Q2 2024 will present these error codes.
+Error codes for Private Operator startup issues apply only to versions released in Q2 2024 and later.
 :::

 | Error Code | Issue | Steps to Resolve |